Igusa's p-adic local zeta function associated to a polynomial mapping and a polynomial integration measure: Introduction

 \subsection{Motivation}

-In order to prove the rationality of a generating series counting the number of solutions of polynomial congruences, in 1974 Igusa \cite{Igu74} introduced his $p$-adic zeta function.
+Introduced by Weil \cite{Weil65} in 1965 and first studied by Igusa \cite{Igu74,IguFHD}, the $p$-adic local zeta function of Igusa is closely related to the numbers $N_l$ of solutions of the polynomial congruences $f(x)\equiv0\bmod p^l$ for $l\geqslant1$.
+For instance, Igusa \cite{Igu74} and Denef \cite{Den84} used the $p$-adic zeta function to prove the rationality of the series generated by the numbers $N_l$.
 In 1992, Denef and Loeser \cite{DL92} obtained the topological zeta function as a kind of limit of $p$-adic zeta functions; later they presented in \cite{DL98} the finer and intrinsically defined motivic zeta function.
-All these invariants were originally associated to one polynomial or analytic function in several variables over a certain field (a $p$-adic field, \C\ and an arbitrary field of characteristic zero, respectively), but the concepts have been generalized in many ways during the research that followed.
-For instance, we now associate these zeta functions to several polynomials or to an ideal in a polynomial ring, see e.g.~\cite{HMY07,VZ08,VV08,VVmcid2}.
+All these invariants were originally associated to one polynomial or analytic function in several variables over a certain field (a $p$-adic field, \C, and an arbitrary field of characteristic zero, respectively), but the concepts have been generalized in many ways during the research that followed.
+For instance, we now associate these zeta functions to several polynomials or to an ideal in a polynomial ring.
+See, e.g., \cite{HMY07,VZ08,VV08,VVmcid2}.

 Nowadays one is also interested in zeta functions of a number of polynomials and a more general measure or differential form.
-For example, in \cite{NV10bis} Veys and N{\'e}methi use this notion to prove a remarkable result on the generalized monodromy conjecture.
-For other applications, see e.g.~\cite{ACLM02,ACLM05}.
+For example, in \cite{NV10bis} Veys and N{\'e}methi use this notion to prove a remarkable result on the generalized Monodromy Conjecture.
+For other applications, see, e.g., \cite{ACLM02,ACLM05}.
 In this respect, it is useful to examine which known results and formulas have their analogue in this generalized context.
 In this paper, we adapt results from \cite{DH01,HMY07,VZ08} and prove an explicit formula for Igusa's $p$-adic zeta function of a strongly non-degenerated polynomial mapping and a \lq polynomial measure\rq.
-Although we state the formula for the $p$-adic one, the result can also be formulated for the topological and motivic zeta functions.
+Although we state the formula for the $p$-adic one, the result can also be formulated for the topological and the motivic zeta function.
 In \cite{BorTVBN} we will use this formula to investigate the analogue of Veys and N{\'e}methi's result for a related, stronger conjecture of Igusa--Denef--Loeser.